adnansabbir/brackathon_brac_health_care_app/README.md

 ## RUNNING THE APP
 1. Add virtual env in the app.
 Use python3.
 [Tutorial](https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/26/python-virtual-env/)
 2. Activate the virtual environment (Shown in the above tutorial)
-3. Install all the python dependencies using command `pip freeze > requirement.txt`
+3. Install all the python dependencies using command `pip install -r requirement.txt`
 4. Migrate Database using command `python manage.py makemigrations`
 5. Created a superuser to access admin site `python manage.py createsuperuser`
 6. Run the app in localhost`python manage.py runserver`